A lot about marketing strategy is hidden. Below the surface. Rarely seen. Hence the iceberg.

 Another way to phrase this is “what do you want people to remember you for”?
 When they hear your name, what do they think?

-At this point, note that you are not your customer.
+At this point, remember you are not your customer.
 You’re too close to the business.
-The only way to understand what customers think about you or your product/service is by asking or observing them.
+The only way to understand what customers think about you or your product or service is by asking or observing them.

 Spend time on this.
 It’s important.